 The values for along- and across-track geolocation and height uncertainties (all found in the /gtx/geolocation group: sigma_h, sigma_along, sigma_across, sigma_lat and sigma_lon) are currently set to static values.
-After release 002, these values will by dynamically calculated by the GEODYN software used for geolocation (Luthcke et al., 2003).
+In future releases of ATLO3, these values will by dynamically calculated by the GEODYN software used for geolocation (Luthcke et al., 2003).

-Additionally, spacecraft orientation information (roll, pitch, yaw) will also be included after release 002 and will be dynamically calculated by the GEODYN software.
+Additionally, spacecraft orientation information (roll, pitch, yaw) will also be included in a future release of ATLO3 and will be dynamically calculated by the GEODYN software.